MicrosoftDocs/azure-devops-docs/docs/extend/reference/targets/overview.md

 ## Hubs and hub groups

-Hubs and hub groups are the primary navigation elements in Azure DevOps Services.
+Hubs and hub groups are the primary navigation elements in Azure DevOps.
 Files, Releases Backlog, and Queries are examples of hubs.
 A hub belongs to a hub group.
 The Files hub, for example, belongs to the project-level Code hub group.
 Hub groups can exist at the organization (also known as a collection) level or the project level, but most extensions contribute to the project level.

 ### Targetable hub groups

 <a name="targets"></a>

 Here are the most common, Microsoft-provided hub groups that hubs can be contributed to:

+::: moniker range=">= azure-devops-2019"

 Name                | ID                                         | Level                           | Preview
 --------------------|--------------------------------------------|---------------------------------|-----------------------------